Quantum Stabilization and Flat Hydrogen-based Bands of Nitrogen-doped Lutetium Hydride: Results

-It is possible to obtain non-atomic WFs in order to reduce the complexity of the TB model for Lu$_8$H$_{23}$N. We use the SCDM method to define initial projections \cite{damle2018disentanglement} in order to generate extended initial projections, leading to non-atomic WFs.
-We are able to reproduce the sharp vHs/flat band at E$_F$ using a total of 6 WFs, though using 7 WFs improves the bands within $\pm 1.0$ eV of E$_F$ considerably.
+It is also possible to obtain non-atomic WFs in order to reduce the complexity of the tight-binding model for LuH$_{2.875}$N$_{0.125}$.
+We use the selected columns of density matrix (SCDM) method to define initial projections \cite{damle2018disentanglement} in order to generate extended initial projections, leading to non-atomic WFs.
+We are able to reproduce the sharp vHs/flat band at $E_\text{F}$ using a total of 6 WFs, though using 7 WFs improves the nitrogen-based bands below $E_\text{F}$ considerably.
 The extended WFs (shown in Fig. \ref{fig:WFs}) have spreads $\Omega_n \approx 8-11$ \AA$^2$ each.
-The spread of the WFs (a measure of their localization) can be separated into a gauge (orbital) invariant part and an orbital-dependent part $\Omega = \Omega_I + \Omega_G$ \cite{marzari2012maximally}.
-The gauge-invariant part of the spread $\Omega_I = 53.7$ \AA$^2$, with the remaining gauge dependent part from the 6 orbitals contributing only $\Omega_G = 7.3$ \AA$^2$, showing the localization of this model's WFs is close to optimal.
+The minimization process for the WF spreads was augmented with injection of noise several times during the process to avoid local minima in favor of a global minimum.
 Our tight-binding model therefore represents a reasonably minimal model of the system's electronic properties.